rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

 Common questions focus on your living situation and preferences.

 - **Do you live in a house or a flat?**
   I live in a spacious flat.
-It’s on the fourth floor of a medium‑sized apartment building.
-I find it quit convenient because it’s close to my university and also to some grocery stores.
+It’s on the 13th floor of a medium‑sized apartment building.
+I find it quit convenient because it’s close to my university and there are also grocery stores nearby.

 - **Who do you live with?**
   I live with my parents and my younger sister.
 Sharing the flat with them makes daily life more lively and supportive.
-For instance, my parents often guide me when I feel stressed with my studies, and my sister adds a cheerful atmosphere to the house.
+For instance, my parents often guide me whenever I feel stressed with my studies or work, and my sister adds a cheerful atmosphere to the house.

 - **What is your favourite room?**
   My favourite room is definitely my bedroom.
 It’s the place where I can relax, recharge, and focus on my studies without too many distractions.
 At the same time, it’s also my personal space where I can listen to music, read, or just unwind.
 I think I like it most because it reflects my personality and gives me a balance between work and relaxation.